Back to Blog

 Communication Excellence

-Retention lives or dies on communication quality.
-Virtual assistants ensure response time excellence:
+Retention lives or dies on good messages.
+VAs ensure fast replies.

 Tiered Response Protocol:

-1. VA handles immediately: Scheduling, administrative questions (4-8 hour response)
+1. VA handles now: Scheduling, admin questions (4 to 8 hour reply)

 2. VA drafts for review: Technical questions, guidance requests